d3blocks/d3blocks/docs/source/sponsor.rst

 .. tip::
-	If you ❤️ this project, you can help in various ways.
+	You can support this project in various ways ❤️

 	* Become a `Sponsor <https://github.com/sponsors/erdogant?o=esb/>`_!
 	* `Buy <https://www.buymeacoffee.com/erdogant>`_ me a coffee!
 I ❤️ coffee :)